 Findings on the distribution of some functional variants in the Australian press

-The redistribution of morphological variants-edl-t (as in burned/burnt), and -wards(s) (as in downward(s)) showed a tendency to assign different grammatical roles to each variant.
+The functional variants of International English are often differently distributed in the different regional standards.
+With evidence from the corpus of Australian English, this has already been shown for lexical variants such as will/shall, maybe/perhaps etc. In this paper evidence from the Australian corpus is used to discuss a number of variables ina) morphologyb) the system of conjunctionc) the system of quantifiers.The redistribution of morphological variants-edl-t (as in burned/burnt), and -wards(s) (as in downward(s)) showed a tendency to assign different grammatical roles to each variant.
 Among the conjunctions, apart from individual differences the most interesting finding was the higher level overall in the use of subordinating conjunctions, when Australian newspaper data was compared with the equivalent in Britain or America.
 A possible explanation for this invokes the Hallidayan principle that subordination is actually more common in speech than in writing.
 The suggestion is that Australian press reporting approximates more closely to spoken than to written norms of language.
 But on the quantifiers a few/several the corpus provides no support for a new popular use of several, to mean vaguely large number.

 Cited by 4 other publications

-This list is based on CrossRef data as of 27 august 2020.
+This list is based on CrossRef data as of 29 december 2020.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.